alphagov/xgovctf/README.md

 The GDS CTF Platform
 ==============

-The Government Digital Service ran a CTF for security enthusiasts from across Government (The Cross Government CTF, or X-GOV-CTF).
-We wanted a platform on which to host the questions, and so this platform was born.
+The Government Digital Service ran a [Capture The Flag](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security) for security enthusiasts from across Government (The Cross Government CTF, or X-GOV-CTF).
+We wanted a platform on which to host the questions, and so this platform was used.

 Much of this platform is based on the picoCTF platform, which was designed to be easily adapted to other CTF or programming competitions.